 Step 1 Rule of partitioning of matrix.

-Large matrices can be partitioned using a system of horizontal and vertical (dashed) lines.
+Using a system of horizontal and vertical (dashed) lines, large matrices can be divided.

 where E,F,G,H,I and J are the arrays indicated by dashed lines.